 A lot of the decision will come down to how you feel about investing and how much you value simplicity.
 TRS is likely the simplest option, because you are effectively outsourcing the management of your retirement to your employer.
 The ORP adds complexity, but puts the investment reins in your hands.

 Before you rule out the TRS option, note that defined benefit pension plans are exceedingly rare today.
 They have been phased out, especially in the private sector, largely because they have proven to be excellent deals for retirees and extremely expensive for employers.
 You have a unique opportunity to participate in such a plan, so we recommend against dismissing it too quickly.
 As a university employee, you have other options to save in tax-deferred investment vehicles similar to the ORP, so you could build a mix of both pension and defined contribution assets.
 As part of Briaud Financial Advisors’ comprehensive financial planning process, we spend a considerable amount of time reducing our clients’ tax liabilities.
 We can give you expert guidance on how to avoid tax penalties.

 Working through the decision

 We guide many university professors and administrators through these decisions and we would be happy to talk to you more about it.
+At Briaud, we are university retirement planning experts.
 Contact us to schedule an initial, complimentary meeting.

 Bonus Tip: Be sure to review your beneficiary designations carefully on these and any other retirement accounts you might have.
 Retirement accounts, annuities, and life insurance benefits pass to your heirs via the beneficiary designations on those accounts, not your will!
 We recommend reviewing beneficiary designations annually, since families and estate plans can change over time.
 Also, if there is any part of the beneficiary designation form that you do not understand, we strongly recommend talking to an expert.
 You do not want to make a mistake on such an important task!